pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 ---
 title: Troubleshooting Pulumi in CI
-meta_desc: This page walks-through the common failures encountered while running Pulumi in CI, as well as tips on how to fix them.
+meta_desc: This page walks through the common failures encountered while running Pulumi in CI, as well as tips on how to fix them.
 menu:
     userguides:
         parent: cont_delivery